 1. Reset Your Expectations and Ad Campaign Strategy

-The biggest mistake people make is running ads to people that have never heard of the business before, then sitting back and waiting for the sales roll in.
-Most people do not log in to Facebook with the intention of buying anything.
+The biggest mistake people make is running ads to people that have never heard of the business before, then sitting back and waiting for the sales to roll in.
+Most people do not scroll through Facebook with the intention of buying anything.
 We like to think that everyone who needs our product or service will automatically be interested when they see our ad, but it’s just not the case.

 So, what should you do instead?